 The stress of bypassing the under cabinet lighting wires is annoying, and it can slow your work down.
 But, if you hide the wires, these obstructions will reduce drastically, and you won’t have any reason to get annoyed or delayed while cooking.

-Aside from the water contact with the wire, whoever is cooking or performing any kitchen duty might have direct contact with the wire.
+If the under-cabinet wires come in contact with water, the potential risk of an electric short circuit is fairly high.
+Besides, open wires pose extensive risks to the user as well.
 The person will be lucky if the part of the wire he or she touches is covered with an insulator.

 - Standard Looks